donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/zeidler.jpg" alt="Zeidler" width="200px"/>

-I have not really all of this, obviously, as it is a mountain of work, but it's good to know there's a series of multiple books dedicated to quantum field theory for mathematicians.
+I have not read all of this, obviously, as it is a mountain of work, but it's good to know there's a series of multiple books dedicated to quantum field theory for mathematicians.
 What I read from the first book, I really liked.
 Finally, there is this new book that came out recently:

 **[What Is a Quantum Field Theory?](https://www.amazon.com/What-Quantum-Field-Theory-Mathematicians/dp/1316510271/)**, *Michel Talagrand*